al-dayviid21/nyc_accident_analysis/README.md

 There is 1 python notebook available here to showcase work related to the questions posed above.
 Markdown cells were used to assist in walking through the thought process for individual steps.
 There are 2 csv files here; the NYC accident dataset and Borough population density dataset.

 ## Licensing, Authors, and Acknowledgements
-Maven Analytics is due credit for the data.
+UCI is due credit for the data.